Lurch (The Addams Family): Characterization

-Lurch is a 6 ft 9 in (2.06 m) tall, shambling, gloomy butler.
+Lurch is a tall, shambling, gloomy butler.
 In the original Addams Family television series, Lurch has a deep and resonant voice.
 Although fully capable of normal speech, Lurch often communicates via simple inarticulate moans, which, much like the dialogue of Cousin Itt, his employers have no trouble understanding.
 In the book The Addams Family: An Evilution, Charles Addams states:

 This towering mute has been shambling around the house forever.
 He is not a very good butler, but a faithful one.
 He is often sent on local errands to pick the awful herbs from the garden, for instance, but will often forget the most important ingredient of all, say Eye of Newt.
 He is shamefaced about his oversight and the object of good-natured ridicule from the family.
 The children are his favorites and [he] guards them against good influences at all times.
 One eye is opaque; the scanty hair is damply clinging to his narrow, flat head.
 He will gladly undertake to dump the boiling oil on the carol singers, but, generally, the family treats him as something of a joke.

 Like any butler, Lurch tries to help around the house, but occasionally his great size and strength cause trouble.
 He clearly takes pride in his work and is willing to do even the most arduous task.
-(In the ending of Lurch's Little Helper, patting a crowbar meaningfully, he declares that his putative helper, Robby the Robot, has "Retired.")
+(In the ending of "Lurch's Little Helper", patting a crowbar meaningfully, he declares that his putative helper, Robby the Robot, has "Retired.")

 His character often demonstrates signs of frustration towards his employers; however, his continued presence also suggests loyalty.
 As a result, he appears to be one of the family.

 The family summons him with an ever-present bell pull (in the form of a hangman's noose).
 When pulled, it produces a loud gong noise that shakes the house, to which Lurch instantly appears and responds, "You... rang?", even if wide-angle shots reveal that he was clearly nowhere in the vicinity before; on a few occasions Lurch arrives even before the bell pull is tugged.

 Lurch largely shares the family's macabre standards, although he occasionally looks disapproving or suspicious of some of their activities.
 He has a similar attitude toward visitors – almost a sixth sense.
 When a plainclothes policeman named Mr. Hollister (portrayed by George N. Neise) visits in "The Addams Family Meets the Undercover Man", Lurch pats him down and removes his service revolver from inside his suit coat.
 Although Lurch groans disapprovingly at the idea of someone bringing a weapon into the house, he returns the gun after Hollister shows his badge.